NFL Concussions Fast Facts

 August 14, 2007 - The NFL formalizes new concussion guidelines which include a telephone hotline to report when a player is being forced to play contrary to medical advice.

 October 28, 2009 - Part I of the House Judiciary Committee hearing on Legal Issues Relating to Football Head Injuries.
-NFL Commissioner Roger Goodell defends the League's policy regarding concussions.
+NFL Commissioner Goodell defends the League's policy regarding concussions.

 January 4, 2010 - Part II of the House Judiciary Committee hearing on Legal Issues Relating to Football Head Injuries.
 Dr. Ira Casson, one of the co-chairs of the Mild Traumatic Brain Injury Committee, denies a link between repeat head impacts and long-term brain damage.

 March 2010 - The NFL's Mild Traumatic Brain Injury Committee is renamed the Head, Neck and Spine Committee.
-Two new co-chairs are selected, and Dr. Elliot Pellman is no longer a member of the panel.
+Two new co-chairs are selected, and Dr. Pellman is no longer a member of the panel.

 October 20, 2010 - NFL Commissioner Goodell issues a memo to all 32 teams that warns of possible suspensions for offenders that violate the "playing rules that unreasonably put the safety of another player in jeopardy have no place in the game, and that is especially true in the case of hits to the head and neck."

-February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for chronic traumatic encephalopathy (CTE).
+February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for CTE.
 Boston University researchers find CTE in Duerson's brain, the same disease found in other deceased NFL players.

 April 19, 2012 - Former Atlanta Falcons safety Ray Easterling, 62, commits suicide.
-An autopsy finds signs of chronic traumatic encephalopathy (CTE).
+An autopsy finds signs of CTE.
 Easterling had been a plaintiff in a class action lawsuit against the NFL over concussion-related injuries filed in August 2011.

 May 2, 2012 - Former NFL linebacker Junior Seau, 43, is found dead with a gunshot wound to the chest, classified as a suicide.
 Friends and family members say his suicide was brought on by multiple concussions, but an initial autopsy report finds no apparent brain damage.
 Portions of Seau's brain have been sent to the National Institutes of Health for further study.